tccttc/tccttc/README.md

 I’m deeply passionate about the intersection of Artificial Intelligence, Data Science, and Financial Engineering, and I thrive on applying technical solutions to solve complex real-world problems in finance and business.
 I hava a solid background in programming

+Here's a website for you to know more about me: [Marco Hung's website](https://tccttc.github.io/)
 # Technical stack
 - Languages: Python, C++, SQL, Excel VBA, JavaScript, TypeScript
 - Tools: Git, Tableau, Power BI, Linux, PostgreSQL